Codimension one foliations with Bott-Morse singularities II: Holonomy of invariant subsets

 \item There is a fundamental system of invariant neighborhoods $W_\alpha$ of $\Lambda$ in $M$ such that on each $W_\alpha$ the foliation $\fa\big|_{W_\alpha}$ is given by a Bott-Morse function $f_\alpha\colon W_\alpha \to \re$. \end{enumerate} \end{Theorem}

 \begin{proof} In all the cases, since $\fa$ is closed, any leaf close enough to $\Lambda$ but not contained in $\Lambda$, is compact.
 Therefore a holonomy map $h$ corresponds to a local diffeomorphism $h\in \Diff^\infty(\mathbb R,0)$ such that every orbit of $h$ is finite.
 Since $h$ is orientation preserving this implies (as in \cite{Camacho-Lins Neto} Lemma 5 page 72) that $h=Id$, proving the first statement.
-Assume first that $\Lambda = L$ is a compact leaf.
-Since it has trivial holonomy, the classical local stability theorem implies that $L$ admits a fundamental system of invariant neighborhoods $W$ where $\fa$ is a trivial product foliation, and in particular given by a submersion.
-Assume now that $\Lambda$ is a center type component in $\sing(\fa)$.
-Theorem B (actually, Lemma 2.5) in \cite{Se-Sc} shows that there is a fundamental system of invariant neighborhoods of $\Lambda$ where $\fa$ is equivalent to a fibre bundle over $\Lambda$.
+To prove the second statement, assume first that $\Lambda = L$ is a compact leaf.
+Since it has trivial holonomy, the classical local stability theorem implies that $L$ admits a fundamental system of invariant neighborhoods $W$ where $\fa$ is a trivial product foliation, given by a submersion, as claimed.
+If we now assume that $\Lambda$ is a center type component in $\sing(\fa)$, then the claim that there is a fundamental system of invariant neighborhoods of $\Lambda$ where $\fa$ is equivalent to a fibre bundle over $\Lambda$ follows from Theorem B (actually from Lemma 2.5) in \cite{Se-Sc}.
 Finally, assume that $\Lambda$ is the union of a saddle $N\subset \sing(\fa)$ and some of its separatrices.
 Because the holonomy of $\Lambda$ is trivial, {\it a fortiori} also the holonomy of $N\subset \sing(\fa)$ is trivial and we apply Lemma 2.5 in \cite{Se-Sc} to obtain a Bott-Morse function $f_0$ which defines the foliation in a small neighborhood $U(N)$ of $N$.
 Again because the holonomy of $\Lambda$ is trivial, classical holonomy extension arguments allow us to extend $f_0$ as a first integral to $\fa$ in a neighborhood $W$ of $\Lambda$, constructed as the saturated of $U(N)$. \end{proof}